Wang Wei: Works

-Wang Wei was famous for both his poetry and his paintings, about which Su Shi coined a phrase: "The quality of Wang Wei’s poems can be summed up as, 'a painting within a poem.'
+Wang Wei was accomplished in both his poetry and his paintings, on which the Song dynasty literati Su Shi commented: "The quality of Wang Wei’s poems can be summed up as, 'a painting within a poem.'
 Observing his paintings you see, 'within the painting there is poetry.'"
-He is especially known for his compositions in the Mountains and Streams (Shanshui) poetry genre, the landscape school of poetry, along with Meng Haoran; their family names were combined in a form of mutual reference and they are commonly referred to as "Wang Meng" due to their excellence in poetic composition, as contemporaries.
-In his later years, Wang Wei lost interest in being a statesman and became more involved in Buddhism and his poems reflected his focus on Chan practice, therefore he was posthumously referred to as the "Poet Buddha".
+He is especially known for his compositions in the Mountains and Streams (Shanshui) poetry genre, also known as "the landscape" school of poetry, along with fellow poet Meng Haoran.
+The two poets were often collectively referred to as "Wang Meng" (a combination of their surnames), to their shared excellence in poetic composition as contemporaries.

+In his later years, Wang Wei lost interest in being a statesman and became more involved in Buddhism practice, particularly Chan Buddhism.
+This practice significantly influenced his poems, leading to his posthumous recognition as the "Poet Buddha."
 His works are collected in Secretary General Wang's Anthology, which includes 400 poems.
 He excelled in painting images of people, bamboo forests and scenery of mountains and rivers.
 It is recorded that his landscape paintings have two different genres, one of the Father and Son of the Li Family (李氏父子) and the other being of strong brush strokes.
 His work of Picture of Wang River is of the latter, but unfortunately the original no longer exists.
 His works of Scenery of Snow and Creek and Jinan’s Fusheng Portrait are both realistic in their representation of the subjects.

 At present 420 poems are attributed to Wang Wei, of which 370 are thought to be genuine.
-Wang Wei was a "very great master" of the jueju: many of his quatrains depict quiet scenes of water and mist, with few details and little human presence.
+Wang Wei was a "very great master" of the Jueju, or the Chinese quatrain.
+Many of his Jueju depict quiet scenes of water and mist, with few details and little human presence.
 The Indiana Companion comments that he affirms the world's beauty, while questioning its ultimate reality.
 It also draws a comparison between the deceptive simplicity of his works and the Chan path to enlightenment, which is built on careful preparation but is achieved without conscious effort.